healthcare, real-time monitoring, medical IoT, HIPAA compliance, HL7 FHIR, clinical analytics

 Stream processing enables predictive models that continuously score patient risk.
 A sepsis prediction model might consume lab results, vital signs, and medication data in real time, recalculating risk scores every time new information arrives.
 When risk crosses a threshold, the system can trigger care protocols, order additional tests, or notify rapid response teams.

-Machine learning models deployed in streaming pipelines must handle concept drift—the reality that patient populations and disease patterns evolve over time.
+Machine learning models deployed in streaming pipelines must handle concept drift, the phenomenon where the statistical properties of the target variable change over time, meaning patient populations and disease patterns evolve, requiring models to adapt.
+For example, a sepsis prediction model trained on pre-pandemic data may need retraining to account for COVID-19 complications.
 Streaming architectures support online learning and model retraining by capturing prediction outcomes and feeding them back into training pipelines.
+For implementation patterns, see Real-Time ML Pipelines and Model Drift in Streaming.

 Healthcare Interoperability and Data Exchange